spicyjack/GreetzBot/README.md

 You will also need to add a set of credentials to a PostgreSQL database to the `.env` file, for the _Queues_ driver to use for persisting messages.

-The `LISTEN_PORT` is the port the Vapor application should listen on.
-This is handy if you want to put an HTTP proxy in front of your Vapor application (recommended) and then have the Telegram API server contact the hostname and port of the proxy server to reach your application.
+The `LISTEN_PORT` in the `.env` file is the port the Vapor application should listen on for incoming HTTP requests from the Telgram API server.

+This is handy if you want to run multiple bot applications on the same host, or put an HTTP proxy in front of your Vapor application (recommended) and then have the Telegram API server contact the hostname and port of the proxy server to reach your application.

 You can also have the proxy server restrict inbound requests by IP address, since Telegram has published their "source IP blocks" as a list, it makes it easy to restrict direct access to your bot application.

 ## Responding to Telegram API Messages ##
 The [Telegram Bot FAQ](https://core.telegram.org/bots/faq) has a diagram that